tigrisdata/tigris-docs/docs/quickstart/with-java.md

 ### Understanding what just happened

-The downloaded starter project included the data model definition consisting of three collections `users`, `products` and `orders` located at `src/main/resources/tigrisdb-schema`.
+The downloaded starter project included the data model Java classes consisting of three collections `users`, `products` and `orders` located in `com.tigrisdata.starter.collections` Java package.

-When you built the project, the Maven build configuration invoked the TigrisDB model generator maven plugin that read the data model definition and generated corresponding Java models.
+When you launched the application.
+Code located in `com.tigrisdata.starter. spring.TigrisDBInitializer#run` created the database and registered the schema based on these 3 collection models.

 You wrote a new HTTP handler that used TigrisDB transaction feature.
 The transaction involved reading data, validating that certain conditions around